-Virginia Tech’s acceptance rate is 64.8%.
-This is down from the past few years, but keep in mind that it still means that Virginia Tech accepts around 2 out 3 of all applicants!
+Virginia Tech’s acceptance rate is 70%.
+Keep in mind that it still means that Virginia Tech accepts around 2 out 3 of all applicants!

 Virginia Tech GPA Average

-Again, though, having a GPA substantially lower than this does not automatically exclude you from admission—Virginia Tech admitted students with GPAs as low as 2.0-2.49.
-However, if your GPA is in this range, make sure that the rest of your application is awesome.
+Again, though, having a GPA substantially lower than this does not automatically exclude you from admission—Virginia Tech admitted students with much lower GPAs.
+However, if your GPA below the average range, make sure that the rest of your application is awesome.
 There’s not a lot you can do about your GPA at this point, but you can ensure that your essays, your letters of recommendation, and your test scores are outstanding!